zxc308/P4-tutorials/exercises/firewall/README.md

 using a simple bloom filter.
 Thus there is some probability of hash collisions that would let unwanted flows to pass through.

+Our P4 program will be written for the V1Model architecture implemented on P4.org's bmv2 software switch.
+The architecture file for the V1Model can be found at: /usr/local/share/p4c/p4include/v1model.p4.
+This file desribes the interfaces of the P4 programmable elements in the architecture, the supported externs, as well as the architecture's standard metadata fields.
+We encourage you to take a look at it.

 > **Spoiler alert:** There is a reference solution in the `solution`
 > sub-directory.
 Feel free to compare your implementation to the
 > reference.